tobiasnowacki/tobiasnowacki.github.io/index.md

 layout: default
 ---

-I am a Ph.D. candidate in Political Science at Stanford University.
+I am a PhD candidate in [Political Science](https://politicalscience.stanford.edu/academics/graduate-program) at Stanford University.
 I am broadly interested in the political economy of elections.
 In particular, my research investigates how electoral institutions shape legislative behaviour, political party organisation, and accountability towards voters.
-I work with Gary Cox, Andy Hall, and Andy Eggers.
+I work with [Gary Cox](https://gwcox.sites.stanford.edu/), [Andy Hall](andrewbenjaminhall.com), and [Andy Eggers](http://andy.egge.rs).

+I am a Graduate Student Affiliate at the [Democracy and Polarization Lab](https://stanforddpl.org/)

 Prior to coming to Stanford, I was a DPhil Student at Oxford University (Nuffield College).
 I hold a BA in Philosophy, Politics, and Economics (PPE) from Warwick University, and a MSc in Politics Research from Oxford University (St. Cross College).